My Year of Gulps!

 There were about 20 of us in a small theatre.
 We built up gradually starting with simple movement (standing in a circle and effectively passing a clap around).
 Then brought in speaking with word association and building from there.
 The goal was to bring us into the moment, to not overthink what we were saying or doing and to embrace messing up.
 So good!

-Gulp#13 a trip to @australianreptilepark for one of their Adult Keeper Days and facing my very deep fear of snakes.
+A trip to the Australian Reptile Park for one of their Adult Keeper Days and facing my very deep fear of snakes.
 It was fantastic - Neville and Jess who took us around were brilliant - learnt so much from them.

 There were the cute koalas and Roos before what I dreaded - the snakes.
 I have never been quite so close (or ever wanted to)!
 But it was a fabulous experience and one I highly recommend!